albertoCCz/vmd_cvm_python/README.md

 # Select Pfa using a decaying function e^(-k+1)
 opt_Pfa = np.exp(-np.arange(0, NIMF-1))        # probability of false activation
 ```
-It is very likely that you'll have to play around we these parameters when denoising your own signals.
+It's very likely that you'll have to play around with these parameters when denoising your own signals.
 I recommend reading the References for an in deepth explanation of each of them.

-Then we generete some signal, a sine in this example, an we add some noise to it:
+Then we generete a signal, a sine in this example, and we add some noise to it:
 ```python
 # Generate some signal
 x      = np.linspace(-2*np.pi, 2*np.pi, 1000)